 1. Controlling the Narrative

 One of the most daunting things about social media is how quickly false information can spread.
-In the age of “fake news”, you want to stay ahead of the curve and make sure you’re putting out the most accurate information possible.
+In the age of #FakeNews and #CancelCulture, it’s critical to stay ahead of the curve and make sure you’re putting out the most accurate and up-to-date information.

-Additionally, controlling the information you share about your practice is potentially one of the strongest marketing practices there is.
-Immediately rectifying any mishaps is a crucial benefit that didn’t exist in the age of print marketing.
-If there was a typo or a misprint on a handout, it would take weeks and excess costs to fix.
+Controlling the information you share about your practice is one of the strongest marketing practices there is.
+Immediately rectifying any mishaps is a crucial benefit that didn’t exist in the early age of print marketing.
+If there was a typo or a misprint on a handout, it would take weeks and excess costs to fix resulting in dollars lost.
+In the age of social media, posts can be edited or even deleted to rectify errors.
+Your best option is to address any errors, offer a genuine apology, and provide accurate updated information clearly and concisely.

 Related: Check out this blog for tips on how to stay within HIPAA Guidelines when using social media.